 Have you ever tried watching a film with muted sound?
 The narrative often loses its intended meaning – horror can seem comic (and vice versa) when music is changed.
-Just look at this amusing reimagining of Disney's Frozen as a horror film, for example.

 One musical device that filmmakers can use to help tell their story is leitmotif: short, recurring melodic phrases or figures that are associated with a person, place, or idea.
 They often crop up at various points in the narrative to signal certain emotions, to foreshadow events, or to illustrate a character's arc.
 Here are some tips on how you can use leitmotifs to make your storytelling more effective.

 Leitmotifs can become iconic.
 Wagner originally developed hundreds of leitmotifs for individuals, plots and objects in his operas, and his musical legacy still lives on today.
 Although you might not have quite as much time to invest as Wagner, it's worth thinking about how your characters can become synonymous with a certain sound or emotion – just think of John Williams' distinctive Jaws 2 note motif or Darth Vader's signature theme in Star Wars.
 In these instances, the music is just as recognisable as the characters (or sharks...) themselves.